 Literally translated, gong fu cha means "making tea with skill".

-When buying Chinese teas or visiting a traditional Chinese tea house, we will usually be offered tea prepared in this style.
-Gong Fu Cha is easy to master and, with the right teaware, can readily be enjoyed anywhere from home, work, even outdoors.
+When buying Chinese teas or visiting a traditional Chinese tea house, the tea masters will usually offer you tea prepared in this style.
+Gong Fu Cha is easy to master.
+Furthermore, with the right teaware, we can readily enjoy it anywhere: at home, work, or even outdoors.

 Gong Fu style tea shows itself gradually, step by step.
 No cup of tea is the same.
 With each brew, we experience new tastes and aromas.
 Gong Fu Cha is a slow journey filled with discovery and tranquility.

 When trying a tea for the first time, we will always opt for the gongfu brewing method.
 It's surely one of the most common tea brewing methods.

 2. Western Style

 Western style is perhaps the easiest method of preparing tea.
 This tea brewing method requires just one big teapot, unlike the many tea utensils, as are necessary for gong fu brewing.